mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

         "archived": false
 }
 ```
-Note that if the email doesn’t exist, or if the user does not have access to the email, the route instead return a 404 Not Found error with a JSON response of `{"error": "Email not found."}`.
+If the email doesn’t exist, or if the user does not have access to the email, the route instead returns a 404 Not Found error with a JSON response of `{"error": "Email not found."}`.

-To get email number 100, for example, you might write JavaScript code like
+To get email number 100, for example, we might write JavaScript code like
 ```javascript
 fetch('/emails/100')
 .then(response => response.json())